sklarej/SheepDog/Source/Documentation/readme.txt

 ===============================================================================
 HOW TO INSTALL

+There are 2 ways to install SheepDog:

+1) Install SheepDog using the setup package.
+This will install SheepDog on your computer and set it up to run on startup.
-Currently there is no setup program for SheepDog, although there will be one in the near future.
-However, SheepDog can simply be copied onto your computer and run without needing to install it.

-If you want SheepDog to always run, you will have to create a shortcut to it in your Windows startup folder.
+2) Copy SheepDog onto your computer and run without needing to install it.
+A zip file containing SheepDog is available for download.
+(If you wish for SheepDog to always run, you can create a shortcut to it in your Windows startup folder.

 ===============================================================================
 SYSTEM REQUIREMENTS

-SheepDog is designed to work on Windows 2000 and later, although it's only been tested on Windows XP and Vista so far.
-It works on both 32-bit and 64-bit versions of Windows.
+* Windows 2000, Windows XP, Windows Vista, Windows 7, Windows Server 2003,
+  or Windows Server 2008 (32-bit and 64-bit for all versions)

-The .NET Framework 2.0 is also required to run SheepDog.
+* Microsoft .NET Framework 2.0 or greater

 ===============================================================================